Ikeda Sen: Genealogy

 Ikeda Sen's grandmother, Yōtoku-in (養徳院), was the wet nurse (foster mother) of Oda Nobunaga, a major daimyo.
 Yōtoku-in's position as Nobunaga's foster mother, exacerbated the wealth of the Ikeda clan and its political influence.

 Sen's father, Ikeda Tsuneoki, served Oda Nobuhide, Oda Nobunaga, and Toyotomi Hideyoshi.
 He was one of the elders of Kiyosu Castle, and later became the lord of Inuyama and Ogaki Castles.
 Her younger brother, Ikeda Terumasa would become the lord of Yoshida Castle in Mikawa province.

 Sen's brother, Terumasa, was offered a powerful political marriage, he married Tokugawa Tokuhime, the daughter of Tokugawa Ieyasu, and would become known as the Shogun of the West after building the remaining Himeji castle.

 Ikeda Sen's first husband, Mori Nagayoshi, was also a famous samurai serving the Oda family.
 Nagayoshi served the Oda shortly after inheriting the Mori clan and became famous for his monstrous strength and ferocity.
 His reputation with his fellow retainers varies between a foul mannered ruffian to a man of refined penmanship.
-His younger brother was Nobunaga's closest page and possible love interest, Mori Ranmaru.
+His younger brother was Nobunaga's closest page, Mori Ranmaru.

-Biography

-Ikeda Sen served the Oda clan alongside her entire family.
-She was involved with so many powerful figures at the time that it is presumed that she was in a high position in Japanese society.
-Receiving a noble education, she was skilled in Naginata-do, a martial art disseminated by Japanese women from the Samurai family, as a weapon that could be used to protect their homes in times of war.
-Her differential among other women was that Sen was trained with firearms, something quite unusual for men and especially women of the time.
-Teppō unit (musketeers) targeted more powerful armies, as many of the firearms were produced in the Western and exported to Japan.